Barbara Kruger: Other works

 Since the mid-1990s, Kruger has created large-scale immersive video and audio installations.
 Enveloping the viewer with the seductions of direct address, the work continues her questioning of power, control, affection, and contempt: still images now move and speak and spatialize their commentary.
 In 1997, Kruger produced a series of fiberglass sculptures of compromised public figures, including John F. and Robert F. Kennedy hoisting Marilyn Monroe on their shoulders.
 In 2016, Kruger created a work protesting the election of Donald Trump for the cover of New York magazine and participated in a January 20, 2017, inauguration boycott.
 For the 2020 edition of the Frieze Art Fair in Los Angeles, she presented a series of 20 questions—including "Who do you think you are?" and "Who dies first?
 Who laughs last?"—displayed across digital billboards, street banners, landmarks, and public spaces throughout the city.

 Teaching

 Kruger has taught an Independent Study Program at the Whitney Museum, and at the California Institute of the Arts in Valencia, the University of California, Berkeley, and in Chicago.
 After teaching for five years at UCSD, she joined the faculty at the UCLA School of the Arts and Architecture, where she is an Emerita Distinguished Professor of New Genres.
+Among Kruger’s former students are Nikita Gale, Math Bass, Tala Madani, Amadour, Andrea Fraser, Delia Brown, and Martine Syms.
 In 1995–96, she was artist in residence at the Wexner Center for the Arts, where she created Public Service Announcements addressing the issue of domestic violence.
 In 2000, she was the Wiegand Foundation Artist in Residence at Scripps College, Claremont.
 She has written about television, film, and culture for Artforum, Esquire, The New York Times, and The Village Voice.